 - Don’t use dill too early in the cooking process.

 Do chop your dill at the right time.

 Dill is an extremely delicate herb.
 The more delicate an herb is, the closer to cooking time you need to prepare it.
 Dill should be prepared right before it is added to the dish to preserve its flavor and appearance.

 Do chop dill with a sharp knife.

-Using a dull knife will bruise the herb instead of cutting through it smoothly.
-The result is that the herb becomes unappetizingly dark rather than retain its vibrant green color.
+A dull knife will bruise the herb instead of cutting through it smoothly.
+The result is that the herb becomes unappetizingly dark rather than retaining its vibrant green color.

 Do use all of the dill plant.

-Dill is not one of those herbs where you have to separate one part of the plant and discard another.
-Simply chop the fronds along with the stems and add them to the dish you are preparing.
+Dill is not one of those herbs where you must separate one part of the plant and discard another.
+Simply chop the fronds and the stems and add them to the dish you are preparing.
 If the flowers are present on the plant, those are edible too.
-Use them as a garnish for salads or toss them into your pickle brine.
+Use them as a garnish for salads, or toss them into your pickle brine.